-- s) When the status of non-conformance is identified as "under review", update the status to "major deviation" or "minor deviation" a) or b), in a timely manner after discussions with MTO. - t) Follow subsections 3.4.2 Assessment of Deviations and 3.4.3 Classification of a Deviation of SSP 199S66 Quality Conformance Requirements, to determine the classification of a deviation.
+- r) When the status of non-conformance is identified as "under review", update the status to a) "major deviation" or "minor deviation" or b), or d) in a timely manner after discussions with MTO. - s) Follow subsections 4.4.2 and 4.4.3 of SSP 199S66 Quality Conformance Requirements, to determine the classification of a deviation.
 Obtain MTO involvement through the Contract Services Administrator (CSA), or Area Manager-Construction, Quality Assurance staff where the classification of the deviation is not obvious or precedent setting.

-- U) Check and confirm that the Contractor carries out the corrective action, payment reductions or mitigating action according to the approved proposal.
-For each non-conformance, the CA shall check and confirm that the Contractor has completed the approved corrective actions in a timely manner. - The CA shall consult with MTO if the Contractor fails to complete the approved corrective action. - A further deviation shall be considered if the Contractor fails to complete the approved corrective action in a timely manner (Consult with MTO staff for further action). - v) Record all non-conformances and deviations from the QC requirements (Monthly Summary of Processes Non-Conformance) and submit to MTO according to the distribution list on a monthly basis. - Make sure documentation of acceptance of any non-conforming work, including a sound rationale and approval by the appropriate level of ministry authority. - Distribute Non-Conformance Reports to Quality Assurance staff for their review and comments. - Summarize the resulting action from the Non-Conformance Reports during the time period of the Contract including Deviation assessments. - w) Review all quality process deviations as part of the monthly progress meetings.
+- t) Check and confirm that the Contractor carries out the corrective action, and/or payment reductions or preventative measures according to the approved proposal.
+For each non-conformance, the CA shall check and confirm that the Contractor has completed the approved corrective actions in a timely manner. - i.
+The CA shall consult with MTO if the Contractor fails to complete the approved corrective action. - ii.
+A further administrative action shall be considered if the Contractor fails to complete the approved corrective action in a timely manner (Consult with MTO staff for further action). - u) Record all non-conformances and deviations from the QC requirements (Monthly Summary of Processes Non-Conformance) and submit to MTO according to the distribution list on a monthly basis. - i.
+Make sure documentation of acceptance of any non-conforming work, including a sound rationale and approval by the appropriate level of ministry authority. - ii.
+Distribute Non-Conformance Reports to Quality Assurance staff for their review and comments.
+For the MTO Construction Management Office Central area, only the Non-Conformance Reports that may result in major deviations, shall be distributed. - iii.
+Summarize the resulting action from the Non-Conformance Reports during the time period of the Contract including Deviation assessments. - v) Review all quality process deviations as part of the monthly progress meetings.